flux-framework/flux-core/doc/man3/flux_attr_get.rst

 :func:`flux_attr_get` retrieves the value of the attribute *name*.

-Attributes that have the broker tags as *immutable* are cached automatically in the flux_t handle.
+Attributes that have the broker tags as *immutable* are cached automatically in the :type:`flux_t` handle.
 For example, the "rank" attribute is a frequently accessed attribute whose value never changes.
 It will be cached on the first access and thereafter does not require an RPC to the broker to access.